ARTICLE

 II.
 Dynamics in the plays

 The pieces begin the game off the board, although there's a column, number 13, which is understood as the entry and exit point of the game.
-However, the game has no specific starting or ending zone, as players place their pieces at will, according to the creation they wish to deploy in each move and placement.
+However, the game has no specific starting or ending zone, as players place the pieces at will, according to the creation they wish to deploy in each move and placement.

 The pieces can also be superimposed once placed on the board squares and, with or without superimposition, the set of syllables thus gathered (vowels and consonants) progressively expresses the artist's own language, the panlengua.